nyagamunene/supermq-docs/docs/authz-spec.md

 - `channel_create`: The ability to create channels in Domain.
 - `channel_update`, `channel_read`, `channel_delete`: The ability to update, read, or delete all the channels in domain.
 - `channel_publish`, `channel_subscribe`: These allow `user`  publish and subscribe over all the channels in domain.
-- `channel_connect_to_channel`: The ability to connect all channels in domain to the things in same domain.
+- `channel_connect_to_channel`: The ability to connect all channels in domain to the clients in same domain.
 - `channel_manage_role`:  The ability to manage all the channels roles in the domain.
 - `channel_add_role_users`: Allows to add user to role for all channels in domain.
 - `channel_remove_role_users`: Allows to remove user from a role for all channels in domain.